(Click the pictures to enlarge)

 |A road view of the Veterans Memorial Bridge with the bright yellow cable sheaths.|

 After leaving Holly Beach I followed the beach road into Texas and saw Port Arthur.
 The last time I was there, I was being born.
-Yep, Port Arthur was by birthtown but I don't ever remember being there.
+Yep, Port Arthur was my birthtown but I don't ever remember ever being there.
 I drove by the hospital today and parked in a lot across the street.
-I was picturing my mother and father as 29 and 32 year olds leaving the hospital with me and here almost 59 years later I show up again.
+I was picturing my mother (29 years old) and father (32 years old) leaving the hospital with their third child.
+And here I am, almost 59 years later showing up to see what I can see.
 There are many life circles, I guess this was one for me.

 |A picture of the hospital in which I was born.
 There is a picture of the hospital on my birth certificate and I was hoping to get a new picture from the same perspective.
 But, they have added that part in the middle which hides the original building.|